heejong-kim/LILAC/README.md

     # --pretrained_weight ## uncomment this flag if you want to use pretrained weights

 ```

+Refer to `./script-to-replicate-paper-results.sh` to run the evaluation on pre-trained weights.
 All *.csv files above are available in ./demo_for_release.